Open Rank Neuromuscular Faculty, Medical College of Georgia, Augusta University

 - Fellowship trained or duly qualified in neuromuscular disorders

-- Active and Unrestricted Medical Licensure in the state of Georgia
+- Eligible for Medical Licensure in the state of Georgia

 Department of Neurology